Jasminez2004/haiku/haiku.md

 Write anything.

-All it needs is 7 syllabus
+All it needs is 7 syllables